QuiltKeeperStudio

 Why quilters love the Nine Patch

-• Works in traditional and modern quilts
+• Works beautifully in solids, prints, and scrappy arrangements

 Construction at a glance